Career and Technical Education (CTE)

 Welcome and Overview

 Welcome to the exciting world of Career &Technical Education (CTE) at Calallen ISD!
-The Career & Technical Education Department, using integrated instruction and curricula; current technologies and state-of-the-art equipment and business partnerships, create a learning environment that empowers all students to enter the constantly changing workforce.
+The Career & Technical Education Department, using integrated instruction and curricula, current technologies and state-of-the-art equipment and business partnerships, creates a learning environment that empowers all students to join the constantly changing workforce.

 Career & Technical Education courses are a great way for students to prepare for the highly technological and competitive workplace of the 21st century.
 CTE programs are designed to prepare students for life-long success in high-wage, high-skill, and high-demand occupations and career fields.